- What is the transfer application process?

 - How will the financial aid process work for transfer students?

-Students will receive information on applying for financial aid directly from the HLS Student Financial Services Office after they have been admitted.
+Students will receive information on applying for financial aid directly from the HLS Student Financial Services (SFS) Office after they have been admitted.

 - Will I know my financial aid package before I have to make an enrollment decision?